 Students will ordinarily be released from academic review status when they have completed all applicable requirements as prescribed by their academic plan in the following semester.
 Students will ordinarily be released from probation status when they have completed all applicable requirements as prescribed in their academic plan in the following semesters and have achieved a minimum cumulative GPA of 2.5.

 The following are the continuation requirements for students enrolled in the Master of Divinity degree program:

 - Students are required to earn a 2.5 overall GPA in order to graduate from the Master of Divinity program.

 - A student whose cumulative GPA falls below 2.5 will be placed on academic probation.

 - A student whose term GPA is 2.33 or lower will be placed on academic review and may be placed on academic probation after consideration of their overall record.

-- Any student whose overall GPA falls below 1.67 at the end of any semester may be advised to withdraw or dismissed from the program.
+- After two semesters of full-time enrollment, a student whose overall GPA falls below 2.0 may be advised to withdraw or be dismissed from the program.

 Students on academic probation